Rebels battle Assad's forces for gateway to north Syria

 There have been bouts of heavy fighting along the border with Turkey with some rounds of heavy weapons fire crashing on Turkish territory, prompting Ankara to beef up its military presence and return fire.

-On Tuesday an anti-aircraft shell fired from Syria hit a health centre in the Reyhanli district of Turkey's Hatay province but there were no reports of injuries, CNN Turk television said.
+On Tuesday an anti-aircraft shell fired from Syria hit a health center in the Reyhanli district of Turkey's Hatay province but there were no reports of injuries, CNN Turk television said.

 Tension between the two formerly allied states has soared since Turkish Prime Minister Tayyip Erdogan broke with Assad last year over his violent crackdown on popular protests.